 Simply put, you should avoid life insurance lapses at all costs.

 Here are a few key ways to avoid a policy lapse:

-- Switch from monthly to annual payments for a discount.
+- Switch from monthly to annual payments (and you’ll get a discount).

 - Adjust your coverage to a cost you can afford better if possible.